dapr/docs/concepts/configuration/README.md

 ### Access Control allow lists for service invocation
 Access control enables the configuration of policies that restrict what operations *calling* applications can perform, via service invocation, on the *called* application.
-An access control policy is specified in configuration and be applied to Dapr sidecar.
-Example policies are shownn below and access to the called app is based on the matched policy action.
-You can provide a default global action for all calling application and if no access control policy is specified, the default behavior is to allow all calling applicatons to allowed access to the called app.
+An access control policy is specified in configuration and be applied to Dapr sidecar for the *called* application.
+Example policies are shown below and access to the called app is based on the matched policy action.
+You can provide a default global action for all calling applications and if no access control policy is specified, the default behavior is to allow all calling applicatons to access to the called app.

 ```
 apiVersion: dapr.io/v1alpha1